 In most cases, set-in panels allow the tabletop to overhang so people can sit at the ends and have some legroom.
 However, attaching panels at the very edges of the table creates a waterfall-edge look.
 Waterfall-edge tables can be a unique design choice when you don’t plan to seat people at the head or foot of the table.
 This style can also be perfect for bar-style seating in a breakroom.

-Conference Table With Traditional Table Legs
+Traditional Conference Table Legs

-Table legs are one of the most traditional and versatile choices for a conference table base.
+Table legs are one of the most traditional and versatile choices for conference table bases.
 Four legs are enough to support many conference tables, with each leg positioned at the corners, or in the case of round tables, evenly spaced in a square formation.
 Longer conference tables may use six or more legs to support the table in the middle or may include runners for support.

-Table legs come in many different styles, from ornate styles such as scroll, fluted and twisted designs to simplistic designs like mission and hairpin legs.
+Conference room table legs come in many different styles, from ornate styles such as scroll, fluted and twisted designs to simplistic designs like mission and hairpin legs.
 Turned table legs are a traditional option for many tables that combine smooth, clean lines with ornamental beauty.
 Turned legs like this work especially well for a warm, country-style table.
 Most table legs are wooden, but some industrial-style table legs are metal.

 Contact Us to Request Pricing

-When you want a conference table that meets your company’s needs and perfectly captures your style, Greg Pilotti Furniture Makers is here to bring your vision to life.
+When you want a conference table base that meets your company’s needs and perfectly captures your style, Greg Pilotti Furniture Makers is here to bring your vision to life.
 We use quality materials and put our expertise to work to design and build beautiful conference room tables that make a statement.